manoj9788/tracing-selenium-grid/README.md

   You can then navigate to http://localhost:16686 to access the Jaeger UI.

 ## Instrument your Selenium Grid command
+The startup scripts use maven to download `opentelemetry-exporter-otlp` and transitive dependencies to `./target/dependency`.
-We're going to add support for Open Telemetry API's(one of the many ways to do distributed tracing) using [Coursier](https://get-coursier.io/docs/overview) to generate a full classpath, when started this way the selenium server will inform you that it has found a tracer on stdout.
+This folder is added to Selenium Server's classpath.
+When started this way the selenium server will inform you that it has found a tracer on stdout.

 Refer [start-grid-distributed.sh](/start-grid-distributed.sh) if you want to start Grid in distributed mode.